Sailing the Italian Adriatic coast: Complete guide

 What to do in Trieste

 Trieste, a port city with a rich history, offers a fascinating mix of cultures.
-Its beating heart, the Piazza Unità d'Italia, opens out onto the gulf, offering an awe-inspiring panorama.
-History buffs will be delighted by the Château de Miramare, a neo-Gothic imperial residence, and the Cathédrale Saint-Just, a testament to a rich past.
+Its beating heart, the Piazza Unità d'Italia, opens onto the gulf, offering a grandiose panorama.
+History buffs will be delighted by the Château de Miramare, a neo-Gothic imperial residence, and the Cathédrale Saint-Just, witness to a rich past.
 For a deeper cultural immersion, the Civic Museum of History and Art unveils archaeological and artistic treasures.

 Navigating to Trieste

 La bora, a violent, dry wind characteristic of the region, can make the sea very rough in a short space of time.
-It is therefore essential to check the weather forecast before each outing and adapt your itinerary accordingly.
-Sea currents, which are often powerful, can have a significant influence on navigation, especially close to the coast.
-In addition, the seabed is strewn with sandbanks, particularly in the Grado lagoon, requiring careful navigation and the use of a depth sounder.
+It is therefore imperative to check the weather forecast before each outing and adapt your itinerary accordingly.
+Sea currents are often powerful, and can have a significant influence on navigation, especially near the coast.
+What's more, the seabed is strewn with sandbanks, particularly in the Grado lagoon, requiring careful navigation and the use of a depth sounder.

 Night sailing is not recommended due to the density of maritime traffic and the presence of many small ports.